Stress and IBS: Breaking the Cycle Feeding Your Tummy Troubles

 Your Gut Reaction

 IBS heightens sensitivity in your intestines — it makes small digestive events more pronounced, and reactions become less predictable.
 While every IBS sufferer has a unique set of triggers, external and internal stress is a universal problem.

-Experts don’t entirely understand how stress, anxiety and IBS are related, or which comes first, but there is an undeniable connection.
+Experts don’t entirely understand how anxiety, stress and IBS are related, or which comes first, but there is an undeniable connection.
 In fact, about 60 percent of IBS patients meet the criteria for a psychological condition that is intimately connected to chronic stress.
-Leading theories suggest that the brain sends out signals in response to stress, which wreak havoc on the digestive tract, causing more stress, and the cycle continues.
+Leading theories suggest that the brain sends out signals in response to stress, which wreaks havoc on the digestive tract, causing more stress, and the cycle continues.

 Sourcing Your Stress

 When IBS is at play, stress can increase motility in the colon (leading to diarrhea) and increase sensation (resulting in pain, cramping, and general gut discomfort).
 Obviously, you want to avoid these problems, so you need to spot the stress early and stop it at its source.

 Stressors come in all sorts of shapes and sizes: a sudden traumatic event can activate the fight-or-flight response, but an illness, your diet, hormonal changes or physical exertion can also send your body into stress mode.